 By guest blogger and longtime Islander, MAK PRESTBO

 It depends who you talk to on how better or worse is defined.
 I have gotten a cease and desist order for attempting to host two chickens for eggs in my backyard.
 “They don’t want fresh eggs?!”
-I was incredulous but what’s more, I was humbled in the face of the notice on my door that what’s better is indeed in the eyes of the beholder.
-I invite you to behold.
+I was incredulous and humbled in the face of the notice on my door that what’s better is indeed in the eyes of the beholder.

-I will say, if someone wants to smack something down by making the case it breaks the no poultry farming rule in the neighborhood, they ought to prove they are making something that contributes to wellness of the community.
+I will say, if someone wants to smack something down by making the case it breaks the No Poultry Farming rule in the neighborhood, they ought to prove they are making something that contributes to wellness of the community first.

-Parties.
-Ya know, our ancestors partied a lot more than we do.
-By party I mean, social gathering everyday–our lives as social animals depending on it.
-It was built-in to lifestyles then, yes, we depended on one another in fundamental ways for survival.
-Forget about this thriving stuff.
-Like, if I didn’t depend on you, I might not get a crop this year or whatever.
-Back-breaking work then didn’t mean being hunched over a computer and sustaining repetitive motion injuries, it mean producing fundamental goods that sustained our actual lives.
-God help me if the internet goes out or the massive earthquake fault line we live directly on top of doesn’t shake the hell out of all the massive systems (that I have no idea how they work) that supply me basic things like beans.
+God help me if the internet goes out or the massive earthquake fault line (we live directly on top of) doesn’t shake the hell out of all the massive systems (that I have no idea how they work) that supply me basic things like beans.
 I don’t know how to grow beans!
 And with the internet out, how will I learn?!
 Heeeelp, people.

-So, it’s imperative that we invest in one another now.
-Folks buy glorious properties on the island, not because they want to hole-up and die surrounded by only people they pay to.
+OK this is an extreme example to explain that investing in one another is important.
+There is nothing like social capital to buoy what ails you, island-side or not.
+Folks buy glorious properties on the island not because they want to hole-up and die surrounded by only the people they pay to.
 No. People buy island property with the vision of sharing it in some way.
 Creating a legacy.
 We think we will too.
-We have the best intentions...then life happens.
-The screwy parts of our culture, an unintended consequence of modern technology, has us lit-up in the dark not by the warmth of conversation or the delight of shared experience between us in the flesh, no, but by the sickly pallor of the computer screen.
-Wake up.
-Share what you have.
-Ask for help.
+We have the best intentions, then life happens.
+The screwy parts of our culture, an unintended consequence of modern technology, has us lit-up in the dark not by the warmth of conversation or the delight of shared experience but by the sickly blue pallor of the computer screen feeding on penchants of our lizard brain.